swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 Alas, the optimal weights will only be found by training our model!
 Given some dataset
 $\mathcal{D} = \{\ (x_i, y_i)\ |\ i \in \{1,...,k\}\}$, where our data is independent and identically
 distributed, we know from previous chapters that we **maximize the likelihood** of the data in order to obtain the optimal parameters.
-In this case we utilize the log-likelihood function $\ell$.
+In this case we utilize the log-likelihood function $\ell$, which is the logarithm of the likelihood function $L$.

 $$
     \ell(\mathbf{w}) = ln(L(x;\mathbf{w})) = ln\left(\prod_{i=1}^k p( y = y_i | x_i; \mathbf{w})\right) = \sum_{i=1}^k ln(p( y = y_i | x_i; \mathbf{w}))